archie-was-taken/clip_fetcher_bot/README.md

 ## Access
 You can access the bot [here](https://t.me/clip_fetcher_bot).

-## Run locally
+## Host it yourself
-If you'd like the bot to run locally, you'd need to have the following:
+If you'd like to have your own bot and use this bot's code, you'd need to have the following:

 - Python >=3.8
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot/)
 - An API key from [BotFather](https://t.me/BotFather).
 Type `/help` in its chat to learn how to do that.
+- A minimal server that will run the Python program.

-Copy the API key and save it to a text file named `api_key.txt`.
+NOTE: Copy the API key and save it to a text file named `api_key.txt`.

 You're good to go 👍